By Charles Millette

 Franco’s life had not started with so much trouble, but at a young age, he was exposed to deep loss and grief.
 When Franco was 8 years old, his father passed away.
 Four years later, his sister did too.
 Unfortunately, dealing with death wasn’t about to stop and his beloved and cherished grandmother passed away.
 Soon after, Franco’s uncle – like a second father – died, and finally the following year his mother passed away.

 Franco’s first 25 years were marked by deep pain and grief, but today we’ve seen an incredible transformation.
 The saving grace of the Almighty God has given Franco the hope, love, and help he needs to deal with such a tumultuous start.
 Today he uses his experiences to minister to others.
 Franco identifies with the pain and grief experienced by the Apostle Paul and how he chose to use such circumstances for God’s glory.
 In 2 Corinthians 1:3-4 it tells us: “Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God.”
 Franco sees that God has given him comfort so that he can minister to others who are hurting.
-Like Paul, Franco has been revitalized by God and now presses on, every week, to comfort kids, teens, and young adults who play for one of the three teams Franco oversees.
+Like Paul, Franco has been revitalized by God and now presses on, every week, to comfort the young people who play for one of the three teams Franco oversees.

 After a long week of work in a glue factory where he has diligently been working for the last 9 years, Franco spends his Saturdays coordinating the efforts of several Sports Friends-trained coaches in his home community.
 Franco learned of the vision of Sports Friends and saw the hope that it could bring for youth who were like him.
 A typical Saturday looks something like this: